AnasBuhayh/weCode-deprecated/README.md

 - Add your newly created database name and credentials in the settings.py file

-- *Recomended:* Create a vistual environment
+- *Recomended:* Create a virtual environment

 `python -m venv myEnv`